 If you’re buying or selling a property with a management company or any service charges in place, there are a few things you should know about beforehand.
 Unfortunately, dealing with management companies and service charges can impact the timings of the transaction.
-However, if you’re prepared and ensure you’ve got everything in place, you can reduce the chance of these delays happening.
+However, if you’re prepared and ensure you’ve got everything in place, you can reduce the chance of these delays to the conveyancing process happening.

 So, here are some pointers for both buyers and sellers to know: